MicrosoftDocs/fabric-docs/docs/governance/microsoft-purview-fabric.md

 ## Learn more

-- How to use the [Microsoft Purview Hub] (use-microsoft-purview-hub.md)
+- How to use the [Microsoft Purview Hub](use-microsoft-purview-hub.md)